Want to know how to handle your inner critic?

 Is dealing with tiredness your number one priority?
 Do you have a feeling that you’re full up of emotions, or that a limiting belief keeps popping up?
 Or perhaps you’re read to start drawing on the PowerTypes to help you handle your inner critic in the moment.

-Wherever you’re at, I hope you’re able to join me from the comfort of your sofa on 19–20 September when we’ll be exploring how to handle your inner critic in more detail – along with other tools, resources and techniques to help you handle the particular challenges of the moment.
+Wherever you’re at, I hope you’re able to join me tomorrow for a free workshop on tools, resources and techniques to help you handle the particular challenges of the moment.

 Register for your free place here: https://oneofmany.co.uk/momentum/